 If you are borrowing, you will be checked with a credit reference agency and pass the websites own tests.
 It’s often the case that peer-to-peer lending can be used by those who would otherwise be refused a personal loan.
 If you are lending, some websites will allow for you to use these credit scores to decide who to lend to.
 If you are lending money, it’s important to remember that you will have to report to HMRC how much interest you have made as it falls under taxable income.

 If you are seeking to lend money, it’s generally speaking quite straightforward.
 You simply open an account with a peer-to-peer lending platform and set the interest rate that you would like to receive or the one that’s on offer, and the lend for a fixed period of time.

-- By cutting out the overheads a traditional bank would use, these websites will often give much more favourable interest rates than traditional banks.
+- By cutting out the overheads traditional high street banks would use, P2P sites will often give much more favourable interest rates than traditional lenders.

 - They can be useful if you are a borrower who has struggled to get a personal loan from the bank because of your credit history.